 How do you treat an egg allergy?

-Avoidance is still the best policy for everyone with a food allergy and is the only FDA approved way to treat allergies right now.
+Avoidance is still the best policy for everyone with a food allergy and is the only FDA-approved way to treat allergies right now.
 But there are a lot of brilliant minds out there looking for creative solutions for food allergies.

-Yes, there are.
-While family history can potentially increase concern, “the statistic that we do have is going from the first kid to the second kid.
+That’s a tricky one, because while family history can potentially increase concern, “the statistic that we do have is going from the first kid to the second kid.
 The second kid has a 7 percent chance of having a food allergy which is higher than the general public,” says Lee.
 So, unfortunately, having one allergic child makes it more likely for you to have a second child with allergies as well.